Coal mine collapse in West Virginia kills two miners

-BECKLEY, West Virginia (Reuters) - The West Virginia coal mine where a collapse this week killed two workers had “chronic compliance issues” and received numerous citations from inspectors last year, federal authorities said on Tuesday.
+BECKLEY, West Virginia (Reuters) - A West Virginia coal mine collapsed, killing two miners during an operation that had been one of the most hazardous in the industry, officials and the company said on Tuesday.

-The Patriot Coal Corp’s Brody Mine No. 1 collapsed at about 8:30 p.m. on Monday, trapping two miners, the federal Mine Safety and Health Administration said in a statement.
+A “ground failure” caused the Patriot Coal Corp’s Brody Mine No. 1 to collapse at about 8:30 p.m. on Monday, trapping two miners, the federal Mine Safety and Health Administration said in a statement.

 The miners, both from West Virginia, were identified as Eric Legg, 48, of Twilight and Gary Hensley, 46, of Chapmanville.
 The men’s bodies have been recovered.